raphael-group/chisel/docs/source/README.md

 <a name="contacts"></a>
 ## Contacts

-CHISEL's repository is actively maintained by [Simone Zaccaria](https://simozacca.github.io/), currently a Postdoctoral Research Associate at Princeton University in the research group of prof. Ben Raphael.
+CHISEL's repository is actively maintained by [Simone Zaccaria](https://simozacca.github.io/), previously a Postdoctoral Research Associate at Princeton University in the research group of prof. Ben Raphael and currently group leader of the [Computational Cancer Genomics lab](https://www.ucl.ac.uk/cancer/zaccaria-lab) at the UCL Cancer Institute.